This year, the Cougars are bound and determined to kick that door to the ground and find out firsthand what lies behind it.

 "Billy was a great quarterback, and obviously that was a little bit of a loss to us," Pope said.
 "But I have confidence in Mason Laudermilch.
 He's put a good offseason together.
 He knew what was his role was last year as Billy's backup and he worked hard.
 This offseason, knowing he's the heir apparent, he's dedicated himself to working hard."

-The Cougars also figure to be in fine form on the defensive side of the
+The Cougars also figure to be in fine form on the defensive side of the ball, which is anchored by the linebacking corps of Hicks, Bare and fellow senior Nick Slobozien and immeasurably bolstered by the return of Petrouskie at defensive end.

 Those four catalysts will be joined by Greene, Carson White, Wyatt Yasinski and Isaac Romberger up front, and Harro, Faiola, Laudermilch, Andrew Latchford, Neil Demsko and Wayne in the secondary.